bagisto/bagisto-docs/docs/master/performance/README.md

 ## Load Balancing for Scalability

 To ensure high availability and scalability, Bagisto can be deployed with a Load Balancer to distribute traffic efficiently across multiple instances.

-### Steps to Implement Load Balancing:

-#### 1. Set Up a Dedicated Database Server
-- Host MySQL on a separate EC2 instance.
-- Enable remote access and optimize configurations for performance.

-#### 2. Deploy Bagisto on Multiple EC2 Instances
-- Create an Amazon Machine Image (AMI) for easy scaling.
-- Launch multiple EC2 instances from the AMI and register them with a target group.

-#### 3. Configure an Application Load Balancer (ALB)
-- Use AWS ALB to distribute requests across multiple instances.
-- Configure round-robin or sticky session-based load balancing.

-#### 4. Enable Session Management
-- Store sessions in Redis to maintain user sessions across instances.

-#### 5. Use Amazon S3 for Media Storage
-- Offload media files to Amazon S3 to reduce server load and improve response times.

-#### 6. Set Up Auto Scaling
-- Enable AWS Auto Scaling to dynamically add or remove instances based on traffic.

-## Best Practices for Performance Optimization

-### Use a Content Delivery Network (CDN)
-- Distribute static content globally for faster load times.

 ### Optimize Database Queries
 - Monitor slow queries and implement indexing.